Get reading with these Audible and book deals for Prime Day | CNN Underscored

 ’The Darkest Minds’ Series Boxed Set by Alexandra Bracken ($17.14, originally $43.96; amazon.com)

-These hugely popular, New York Times-bestselling novels are now available in this sleek boxed set with gorgeous new imagery.
+Tons of popular book box sets are up to 40% off this Prime Day, including these hugely popular, New York Times-bestselling novels, now available in this sleek boxed set with gorgeous new imagery.

 ’I Am Watching You’ by Teresa Driscoll ($6.99, originally $15.95; amazon.com)